SamBurgess93/Milestone-1/README.md

 ##### User Needs.
 The potential user will need the information contained in the application to be concise and easily accessed.
-The application will need to be easily navigated by mobile devies such as phones and tablets.
+The application will need to be easily navigated by mobile devices such as phones and tablets.

 ##### Technical Capabilites